farshed/farshed.github.io/src/content/blog/you-can-just-do-things.md

 The internet, for all its wonders, makes this worse.
 It shows us every path that’s been walked, and when you see every well-trodden trail, stepping off it feels impossible.

-Hence the "beginner’s luck".
-Zen Buddhism calls this _shoshin_, the beginner’s mind, a state of openness and curiosity unburdened by assumptions.
+Hence "beginner’s luck".
+Zen Buddhism calls this _shoshin_, the beginner’s mind, a state of openness and curiosity free from assumptions.
 Cognitive psychology has a parallel concept: the Einstellung effect, where prior knowledge actually blocks people from solving problems in novel ways.

 Sometimes, knowing too much makes you worse at innovation.
+This is because expertise refines the known.
+It optimizes for what's been done, not what _could_ be.
+But novelty often demands subversion of the known.

 Another bottleneck: Being too smart for your own good.
 If you’re smart enough to see how hard something is going to be, you might lose the motivation to ever begin.